Versions of the Speech

-Official version held by the National Archives.
+Official version from the Department of Justice.
 This version was prepared in advance and then released after the speech was delivered.

 Version published on American Rhetoric.
 Includes an audio recording.